k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 <td valign="top" width="500 pxl">
 <ul>
 <li>Maps a list of LUs to each Business Entity.</li>
-<li>Maps the relationship of LUs within parallel LUs or parent-child LUs in a Business Entity.</li>
+<li>Maps the relationship of LUs in parallel LUs or parent-child LUs in a Business Entity.</li>
 <li>Maps the combined Business Entity and LU to a product.</li>
 </ul>
 </td>